Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Hidden Intermediaries

 \section{Hidden Intermediaries}

 It is important for advertisers to know where their ads will be rendered, not only to determine whether they reach their target audience, but to also ensure that their ads do not appear next to ``bad'' content.
 Due to the complexity of programmatic advertising, even reputable companies often have no control over where their ads appear~\cite{fortune500}.
 This can be a very big hit for their reputation~\cite{jihadiAds} and their brand's safety.
 As a result, they often prefer supplying ads directly to publishers and not via intermediaries~\cite{nonUniquePubIds}.
 Yet, previous studies have shown that only half of the advertising budget reaches the publishers themselves and that the other half is absorbed by intermediary entities~\cite{supplyChainTransparency}.
 To mitigate this, in the RTB ecosystem, advertisers tend to prioritize buying ad inventory from IDs that have been registered as \texttt{PUBLISHER}.
-This way, no intermediary entities are involved in reselling the ad inventory beyond advertisers' control and they can better track the flow of their ad spending.
+This way, no intermediary entities are involved in reselling the ad inventory beyond advertisers' control, and they can better track the flow of their ad spending.

 Is it possible for some media companies to falsely register as a publisher in another ad network in order to abuse the ecosystem?
-Such media companies would masquerade themselves as publishers while, in fact, they are intermediaries that manage the ad inventory of numerous websites or publishers.
-As a result, \emph{hidden intermediaries} could charge higher (\ie Cost Per Thousand Impressions) because they pretend to be publishers while rendering ads beyond the control of the advertisers on questionable websites.
+Such media companies would masquerade themselves as publishers while, in fact, they are intermediaries that manage the ad inventory of numerous \websites or publishers.
+As a result, \emph{hidden intermediaries} could charge higher (\ie Cost Per Thousand Impressions) because they pretend to be publishers while rendering ads beyond the control of the advertisers on questionable \websites.
 Such behavior deteriorates the ecosystem's transparency since hidden intermediaries deceive buyers that prefer shorter supply chains, and resell ad slots to their own clients.
-In fact, due to the ad ecosystem's complexity, one third of the supply chain costs are un-attributable~\cite{supplyChainTransparency}.
+In fact, due to complexity, one third of the supply chain costs are unattributable~\cite{supplyChainTransparency}.